jrodolfo/twitter-feed-reader/README.md

 Change the port number in case 9090 is already in use on your machine.

+## To do list

+1) Implement the search functionality

+2) Create unit test for backend

+3) Create test for frontend using Jarmine

 Best regards,

 Rod Oliveira | Software Developer | jrodolfo.com | Halifax, Canada